What would it mean if the Dodgers decided to re-sign Machado?

 Cody Bellinger: Machado at shortstop, Seager at third base and Turner at first could mean Bellinger in center field -- and that might not be such a bad thing.
 (At this point you're probably wondering about Max Muncy.
 So are we.)
 Bellinger, the reigning National League Rookie of the Year, has spent nearly a third of his playing time in center field this season, and based on publicly available advanced metrics, he has been close to average defensively.

 Bellinger is 23 and athletic.
-There's no reason to believe he can't become a better outfielder -- be it in the corners or center -- if he dedicates himself to the position on a full-time basis.
+There's no reason to believe he can't become a better outfielder -- be it in the corners or center -- if he dedicates himself to the position full time.
 The Dodgers could also dangle Bellinger in a trade for a top-of-the-rotation starter, which makes even more sense given the dearth of available starting pitching on the free-agent market.
 The Dodgers would have flexibility, which they covet.

 The other outfielders: The Dodgers also could trade one of their other outfielders, given their potential surplus.
 Aside from Bellinger, they have Matt Kemp, Joc Pederson and Puig on the books for next year.
 Utility players such as Enrique Hernandez and Chris Taylor can be added to the mix as well.
 So can Alex Verdugo, their top prospect.
 He's ready.